Performers listed alphabetically by first name.

 Afroditi Psarra

 Multidisciplinary artist working in the intersection of electronic textiles and physical computing with sound art.
 Her research focuses on the merging of science fiction ideas with poetic representations and performative practices, traditional crafting methodologies with engineering and electronics, the art and science interaction with a critical discourse in the creation of artifacts.
-She is an assistant professor in the Center for Digital Arts & Experimental Media (DXARTS) of the University of Washington in Seattle, and a noisemaker immersing herself in textural landscapes.
 (Seattle WA USA, Athens GR) afroditipsarra.com

 Aisha Cruse